AFIT-R/DecisionAnalysis/README.md

 Installation
 ------------

-The `DecisionAnalysis` package is currently in development and only available from GitHub, but can easily be installed using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package:
+The `DecisionAnalysis` package is now availible on CRAN, but can also be installed using the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) package:

     if (!requireNamespace("devtools")) install.packages("devtools")
     devtools::install_github("AFIT-R/DecisionAnalysis")